vfelix-00/ee157_lab4/README.md

 Using the output of the audio amplifier, we applied a large sinusoidal signal at various frequencies across the terminals of the inductor/solenoid, and we measured the resulting voltage and current.
 The data was then processed on our computer to plot the B−H curves.

+### Materials

+- Solenoid
+- 330 uH ferrite inductor rated at 1.06 A (Coilcraft DC1012-334L)
+- 4 Ω, 75 W power resistor
+- Current probe
+- Differential voltage probe
+- Audio amplifier
+- BNC to RCA adapter

+The AC voltage across and current through the solenoid was measured.
+For important precautions, we ensured that the signal generator output was set to High Impedance (Z) Output.
+We also ensured that the volume knob of our audio amplifier was set to zero when we turned it on.
+We were careful to not leave the audio amplifier unattended when turned on.